VOID001/ssf2fcitx/README.md

 * The converter now support many of sogou skin conversion, however there are still a lot we don't support yet.
   * we now don't support vertical layout
   * we now don't support skins with GIFs in it(I don't know whether fcitx support it)
-  * We now don't support skins with overlay pictures
+  * We now don't support skins with overlay pictures [ now supported, testing ]

 * The skin converted may have problem with left, right align, sometimes you need to manually adjust it (Just Change the value MarginLeft & MarginRight in skin config file